 This use case describes the M2M Gateway which is a oneM2M MN and sends data received from real-time Ethernet.

 The oneM2M MN shall be able to transmit data according to priority in preparation for temporal performance degradation of underlying network, and for temporal increase of the amount of information data.
 The oneM2M MN shall also be able to identify series of data (e.g. time series data) and to indicate the individual data belonging to this series.
 With this function, the MN transmits data of each series with the same priority, even though the amount of one series of data temporally increases.

+Source

+Not applicable.